Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 To enroll in the PC1000 program:

-- A referral from the Indio court (It will be a yellow piece of paper and should state the date by which you are required to enroll)
+- A referral from the Indio court (It will be a piece of paper stating the date by which you are required to enroll)

 - A referral from any court in California.
 It must specify you are required to do a PC1000 program and if it is from out of County it must specify the judge is aware you will be attending in Riverside County